MicrosoftDocs/architecture-center/docs/sample-solutions/app-modernization/devops-with-aks.md

 2. Wait for the template deployment to open in the Azure portal, then complete the following steps:
    * Choose to **Create new** resource group, then provide a name such as *myAKSDevOpsSolution* in the text box.
    * Select a region from the **Location** drop-down box.
+   * Enter your service principal app ID and password from the `az ad sp create-for-rbac` command.
+   * Provide a username and secure password for the Jenkins instance and Grafana console.
    * Provide an SSH key to secure logons to the Linux VMs.
-   * Provide a username and secure password for the Jenkins instance and Grafana console.
    * Review the terms and conditions, then check **I agree to the terms and conditions stated above**.
    * Select the **Purchase** button.